 - You are making an “occasional business journey outside the normal pattern.”
-For example, you’re a home-based illustrator, and you travel to Manchester to meet a new publisher.
+For example, you’re a home-based illustrator and travel to Manchester to meet a new publisher.

-- As part of your work, you stay overnight on a business trip and claim the cost of accommodation as well as meals.
-Note, you can also claim for Personal Incidental Expenses (PIEs) when you are staying away from home overnight for work reasons.
-When you claim for these costs, they are also subject to the 24 month rule which means that you must not be contracted to be based at your current worksite for longer than 24 months.
+- As part of your work, you stay overnight on a business trip and claim the cost of accommodation and meals.
+Please note that you can also claim Personal Incidental Expenses (PIEs) when you stay away from home overnight for work reasons.
+When you claim for these costs, they are also subject to the 24-month rule, which means that you must not be contracted to be based at your current worksite for longer than 24 months.

 HMRC standard meal allowances

-HMRC will update the exact amounts that can be claimed as meal/subsistence allowances every year.
-The last update was on 7 April 2019 and the official HMRC meal allowances since this date are:
+HMRC will update the amounts that can be claimed as meal/subsistence allowances yearly.
+The last update was on 7 April 2019, and the official HMRC meal allowances since this date are:

-As with all business expenses, if you incur allowable business meal costs, you should obtain receipts.
-What’s more, you should keep these in a safe place.
-They are proof if the taxman ever asks to see these at a later date.
+As with all business expenses, you should obtain receipts if you incur allowable business meal costs.
+What’s more, you should keep these in a safe place as they are proof if the taxman ever asks to see these at a later date.

-Depending upon the type of work that you do, you may also be able to claim for your business clothing.
-However, there are certain rules to bear in mind with regards to what you can claim.
+Depending upon the type of work that you do, you may also be able to claim your business clothing.
+However, there are specific rules to bear in mind concerning what you can claim.

-- You are travelling to site outside your `regular work pattern’; or
+- You travel to a site outside your `regular work pattern’; or

-- You are staying away from home overnight for business reasons.
+- You stay away from home overnight for business reasons.